USA Network: Vivendi ownership (2002–2004)

-NBCUniversal/Comcast ownership (2004–present)
+NBCUniversal/Comcast ownership (2004–2026)

 In 2003, General Electric (GE) agreed to merge NBC and its sibling companies with Vivendi Universal's North American-based filmed entertainment assets, including Universal Pictures and Universal Television Group in a multibillion-dollar purchase, renaming the merged company NBC Universal.
 GE retained an 80% ownership stake in the new company, while Vivendi retained a 20% stake.
 NBC Universal officially took over as owner of USA and its sibling cable channels (except for Newsworld International) in 2004.
 That year, USA premiered the sci-fi series The 4400.

 "Characters Welcome", the "blue sky" era (2005–2016)

 In 2005, USA Network introduced a new logo and associated marketing campaign, "Characters Welcome".
 The slogan was designed to help emphasize the wide range of programming the network offered, and to help USA Network establish itself more prominently as a brand.
 The launch of the campaign featured promos themed around the daily lives of characters from the network's programs.
-To contrast itself from the "grittier" offerings of other mainstream cable networks, USA Network's original programming during this era was marked by a focus on comedic and "optimistic" action and drama series, referred to as a "blue sky" approach.
+To contrast itself from the "grittier" offerings of other mainstream cable networks, USA Network's original programming during this era was marked by a focus on action and drama series with comedic elements and "optimistic" tones, referred to as a "blue sky" approach.
 Notable examples of this programming strategy included Psych (2006), Burn Notice (2007), and Royal Pains (2009).
 In October 2005, Raw returned to USA Network after Viacom did not renew its broadcasting agreement with the WWE.

 On May 13, 2007 (in advance of NBC's 2007–08 fall upfronts presentation), NBC Universal announced that new episodes of Law & Order: Criminal Intent would be moved to USA Network beginning with the drama's seventh season in the fall of 2007; episodes would then be re-aired later in the season on NBC, most likely to shore up any programming holes created by the cancellation of a failed new series.
 Although this is not the first time a broadcast series has moved to cable (USA had acquired first-run rights to the revival of Alfred Hitchcock Presents from NBC in 1987, while The Paper Chase had moved beforehand from CBS to Showtime in 1983), it marked the first time that a series which moved its first-run episodes from broadcast to cable television would continue to air episodes on a broadcast network while it was still a first-run program.
 On December 7, 2007, it was announced that USA Network would continue broadcasting first-run episodes of Raw through at least 2010.